davidvdev/responsive-web-design-exercise/README.md

 #### Live Site

 Here is a [deployed version](http://seir-responsive-design.surge.sh/) of the site.
+Let's take a moment to test the site out using DevTools `device toolbar` and see the responsive design in action.

 <hr>